Curved Page Divider

 Challenges of Closed Adoption:

-Closed adoption might feel private and final for some families, but it can be challenging for the adopted kid.
+Closed adoption might feel private and final for some families, but it can be challenging for the adopted child.
 They might feel lost without knowing about their natural family or origin.
 Not having access to medical info or history can also be a later problem for their health.

 Impact on Child Development: